viamrobotics/docs/docs/tutorials/projects/claw-game.md

 ### Configure the arm

-Use the parts drop-down menu to navigate to the `planning` sub-part.
+Use the parts dropdown menu to navigate to the `planning` sub-part.

 {{<imgproc src="/tutorials/claw-game/app-subpart-planning.png" resize="300x" declaredimensions=true alt="Navigating to the sub-part named planning." class="">}}